doxx/doxx.net/README.md

 **4. Server and -type missmatch:**
 - For https and cdn you must use -type https and for tcp-encrypted servers use -type tcp-encrypted.

+**5. Disconnects and Crashes Causing Default route issues:**
+- If you are experiencing disconnects and crashes, you may need to readd the default route.

 ## Advanced Configuration